chongyangshi/Langwith/README.md

 Omit *auth_user* and *auth_user* if simple HTTP authentication is not required on the monitored server.<br />
 You can set Langwith to check if the accessed content contains a string, as defined in *look_for*.
 It can also be omitted when not required.<br />
 For example configurations, see the default **servers.json**.

+To run Langwith, ensure that the terminal size is sufficient for the number of entries to display, and change to the directory containing Langwith's code.
+Run:
+<pre>python main.py</pre>

 ##Feedback, Bug Reports, and Pull Requests
 This is my first attempt at using curses, so I expect my implementation to be far from perfect.